How to get a flight upgrade

 On honeymoon or anniversary?
 Let 'em know

-If you're off on your honeymoon, jetting away to get married, on a 70th birthday or other special occasion, let the airline staff know.
+If you're off on your honeymoon, jetting away to get married, celebrating a 70th birthday or on another special occasion, let the airline staff know.

 If you know a member of the airline staff, tell them, otherwise do it via a travel agent or drop it in while at the check-in.